Use this CSI 3-part SimpleSpecs™ master specification to specify interior and exterior tiling.

 A crack isolation membrane prevents cracks and joints in the substrate from telescoping through the tile.

 Sound isolation membranes are used under tile where sound transfer to a lower floor must be reduced, such as in hotels.

 Includes optional text for incorporating National Tile Contractors Association – Accredited Five-Star member of National Tile Contractors Association (NTCA).

-For assistance in selecting and detailing tile refer to the Handbook for Ceramic, Glass, and Stone Tile Installation by the Tile Council of North America (TCNA) available at www.tileusa.com.
+For assistance in selecting and detailing tiles, refer to the Handbook for Ceramic, Glass, and Stone Tile Installation by the Tile Council of North America (TCNA), available at www.tileusa.com.

 Related SimpleSpecs™ master specification:

 Design professionals are accustomed to seeing lengthy project specifications, so why is SimpleSpecs™ so short?